-Prior to the formation of Titan Motorcycle Co. of America, Patrick Keery and Frank Keery had been conducting the business of after-market customization of Harley Davidson motorcycles in the Phoenix area.
+Prior to the formation of Titan Motorcycle Co. of America, Patrick Keery and Frank Keery had been conducting the business of after-market customizations of Harley Davidson(TM) motorcycles in the Phoenix area.
 This dealership is owned by the President and the CEO of the Company, and an independent third party.
 The dealership sells the products of the Company under the standard dealership contract of the Company without any special concessions or contract provisions.

-In early 1998, the CEO and the President of the Company joined with a third-party investor to purchase existing independent dealerships representing Titan products in the Los Angeles, California and Las Vegas, Nevada areas.
-The third-party investor is a principal of an investment banking firm that has assisted the Company in capital raising functions.
+In early 1998, the CEO and the President of the Company joined with a third-party investor to purchase the Los Angeles, California and Las Vegas, Nevada dealerships of the Company.
+The third-party investor was a principal of an investment banking firm that has assisted the Company in capital raising functions and has an outstanding unsecured loan with Titan of approximately \$2.8 million.
 These three individuals have formed a limited liability company known as BPF, LLC.
 The Los Angeles and Las Vegas dealerships have required significant capital infusions, at a time when the Company was unable to invest in any of its dealerships.
-These two dealerships are continuing to sell the products of the Company (as well as other non-Titan products), under the standard dealership contract of the Company without any special concessions or contract provisions.